Why First Majestic Silver Corp. (AG)’s Most Recent Report Reveals Some Hints About Its Future

 First Majestic Silver Corp.
-(NYSE:AG) went up by 8.21% from its latest closing price compared to the recent 1-year high of $14.57.
-The company’s stock price has collected -0.35% of loss in the last five trading sessions.
+(NYSE:AG) went up by 4.46% from its latest closing price compared to the recent 1-year high of $14.57.
+The company’s stock price has collected 25.41% of gains in the last five trading sessions.
 Press Release reported on 12/07/20 that First Majestic Announces Inaugural Dividend Policy

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.